open-resources/physics_bank/content/public/003.Vectors/Vector Algebra/Motion of Airplane/motion_of_airplane.md

   substitutions:
     params_vars_title: Motion of an Airplane
     params_vars_units: km
-    params_v1: 39
+    params_v1: 87
-    params_v2: 51
+    params_v2: 25
-    params_a1: 28
+    params_a1: 36
-    params_a2: 72
+    params_a2: 21
     params_dir1: south
-    params_part1_ans1_value: 58.6 km in a direction 31.0 degrees north of east.
+    params_part1_ans1_value: 102.8 km in a direction 24.2 degrees south of east.
-    params_part1_ans2_value: 58.6 km in a direction 31.0 degrees south of east.
+    params_part1_ans2_value: 102.8 km in a direction 24.2 degrees north of east.
-    params_part1_ans3_value: 3431.2 km in a direction 31.0 degrees north of east.
+    params_part1_ans3_value: 10563.2 km in a direction 24.2 degrees south of east.
-    params_part1_ans4_value: 3431.2 km in a direction 31.0 degrees south  of east.
+    params_part1_ans4_value: 10563.2 km in a direction 24.2 degrees north  of east.
-    params_part1_ans5_value: 58.6 km in a direction 89.5 degrees south of east.
+    params_part1_ans5_value: 102.8 km in a direction 90.4 degrees north of east.
 ---
 # {{ params_vars_title }}
 A small plane flies {{params_v1}} km in a direction {{params_a1}} degrees {{params_dir1}} of east and then flies {{params_v2}} km in a direction {{params_a2}} degrees north of east.